Answered by Kelly MartiniAugust 29, 2018

 When moving with a disability, you'll want to look for a professional company with specialized expertise.
 The moving crew should be trained in handling medical equipment and removing debris quickly to keep floors clear and safe.
 Tell the company ahead of time about any mobility or accessibility needs.
 For example, customers in wheelchairs might ask for certain items to be kept low and in reach.

 Certain organizations support low-income moves for those with disabilities.
 The Administration for Community Living awards grants to the company who moves you.
 You might also want to contact your local religious organization.
 They can offer anything from money to physical labor to donated food or meals-on-wheels.
-Check out our guide on getting help from a faith-based organization.

 Benefits and services